How to Structure a Blog Post (For Food Bloggers)

 Don’t Write Just to Hit a Word Count

+How long a blog post should be is a hot topic.
 Longer posts can help with SEO, but only if they provide real value.

 Writing 1,200 words when 300 would answer the question often hurts more than it helps.
 Focus on search intent and usefulness first.
 If the post fully answers the reader’s question, length becomes secondary.